PetmeetlyPetmeetly

 Most recessive.
 Needs two copies.
 Two solid-black GSDs can only produce solid-black puppies.

-The classic paper on GSD color is Schmutz, Berryere & Goldfinch (1984) in the Journal of Heredity.
-They established the dominance hierarchy at the Agouti locus: sable over black-and-tan over bi-color over solid black[18].
-Sable hair is banded with multiple colors along its length, which is why sable puppies often shift in tone through their first year.
+The classic dominance paper is Schmutz, Berryere & Goldfinch (1984), which set the Agouti hierarchy at sable over black-and-tan over bi-color over solid black[18].
+Sable hairs are banded with multiple colors along their length, which is why sable puppies often shift tone through their first year.
+A sable parent can carry any of the four agouti alleles in its second copy, so a sable-to-sable mating can produce any of the four phenotypes.

 White and panda: separate loci

-Color is what most owners look at first.
-It actually matters the least.
+Color is what most owners look at first; it matters the least.
 Pick a healthy, well-tempered, line-typed pair first.
 Then think about color.

 What does whelping a German Shepherd litter actually look like?